segmentio/segment-docs/src/connections/destinations/catalog/actions-sendgrid-audiences/index.md

 Segment automatically creates Lists in SendGrid.
 The List will be named with the value provided in the **Name** field.
 If no name is provided in the **Name** field Segment will default to using the Audience's **Audience Key** value.

 ### Does Segment create new Contacts in SendGrid?
-Segment will create Contacts in SendGrid if a Contact doesn't already exist.
+Segment creates Contacts in SendGrid if a Contact doesn't already exist for the user.

 ### Does Segment delete Contacts from SendGrid?
 Segment doesn't delete Contacts from SendGrid.
 If you remove a user from an Engage Audience, Segment does remove the Contact from the associated SendGrid List, but doesn't delete the Contact from SendGrid.